mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Each PSK in MLS has a type that designates how it was provisioned.
 External PSKs are provided by the application, while recovery and re-init PSKs are derived from the MLS key schedule and used in cases where it is necessary to authenticate a member's participation in a prior group state.
-In particular, in addition to external PSK types, a PSK derived from within MLS may be used in the following cases:
+In particular, in addition to external PSK types, a "resumption" PSK derived from within MLS may be used to prove membership in a prior group, for example:

   - Re-Initialization: If during the lifetime of a group, the group members decide to switch to a more secure ciphersuite or newer protocol version,